nicholas-myers/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
-The interface for the browser to view web pages
+The interface for the browser to view web pages.
 2. What is an event?
-anytime an action or interaction happens in the browser, seen by the DOM. loading the page being a type of action, clicks being a type of interaction for example
+An Event is anytime an action or interaction happens in the browser, and is seen by the DOM.
+Loading the page being a type of action, clicks being a type of interaction for example.
 3. What is an event listener?
- an event listener is attached to a particular node and tells that node to listen for a particular event(action or interacction) then preform a function when that event happens
+ An event listener is attached to a particular node and tells that node to listen for a particular event(action or interaction) then perform a function when that event happens.
-4. Why would we convert a NodeList into an Array? when we want to do mor then just iterate over the array, to make a new Array to push new data to maybe or .filter out data manipulating the data itself
+4. Why would we convert a NodeList into an Array?
+ When we want to do more then just iterate over the array, either to make a new Array to push new data to maybe or .filter out data manipulating the data itself, for example.
 5. What is a component?
-a re-usable function that you can pass around so you don't need to rewrite the same code over and over again
+A re-usable function that you can pass around so you don't need to rewrite the same code over and over again.
 ### Git Set up

 * [x] Fork the project into your GitHub user account